segergabriel/FastRobots/Lab5.md

 ### PID Discussion

 A PID controller takes in the error of the desired value and the current value, and uses a proportional, integral, and derivative controller to change the control input of the robot to the desired value.
-Below is the formula
+Below is the formula.

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/5formula.png?raw=true)